About Department

 • Technical exhibitions and model demonstrations during tech fests

-• Skill enhancement workshops on circuit design, PCB fabrication, and microcontroller programming
+• Skill enhancement workshops on circuit design, PCB fabrication and microcontroller programming

 • Inter-college competitions and idea challenges to foster teamwork and technical ingenuity